mark-ruddy/neurorecovery/report/report_neurorecovery.md

 The frontend is developed with the Angular framework using Google's material UI theme, referred to as "Angular Material" [14].
 The language used for Angular is TypeScript, a superset of JavaScript with strong types which compiles down to JavaScript to run in the browser [23].
 Angular is a well-established frontend framework, with extensive use by Google who developed it originally and other major companies such as PayPal, Forbes and Samsung [24].

 ### Material
 Material is a set of UI components and theming concepts developed by Google [25].
 Google have specifically developed a Material package for the Angular framework, and apps that use this plugin are commonly referred to "Angular Material" apps.
-In Angular, Material is utilised by a provided set of components which follow the theming and other behaviors such as animations.
+Material is utilised by a provided set of components which follow the theming and other behaviors such as animations.
 For example the collapsable menu in the NeuroRecovery app is a Material component called "MatSidenav" [26].

 The NeuroRecovery app utilises Material components to provide a consistent theme, responsiveness between desktop and mobile devices and increase development speed by not having to edevelop a sidenav component for example.